mgupta325/Tensorflow_classification/README.md

 # tensorflow_Deep Learning tasks

-Classification of flowers dataset using tensorflow in google colab-->
+Tensorflow in google colab

-1.Augmentation and dropout techniques used to prevent overfitting in classification using CNN
+1.Classification of flowers dataset & Augmentation and dropout techniques used to prevent overfitting in classification using CNN

-2.Also trained using Mobilenet for transfer style learning for increasing accuracy
+2.Classification of flowers datasetAlso trained using Mobilenet for transfer style learning for increasing accuracy

 3.Sentiment analysis using word embeddings